 If you are a parent or grandparent of an adolescent, or soon will be, then you may be wondering about the challenges facing teens and how the Jewish community might play a role in their lives.
 Moving Traditions advances a model of Jewish education that helps pre-teens and teens think deeply about gender, cultural expectations, ethics, and Jewish life.

 We partner with synagogues and other Jewish institutions to bring our programs to their communities.
 We train local facilitators to implement our B’nai Mitzvah Program (6th-7th grade) and Teen Groups (Rosh Hodesh, Shevet and Tzelem, all starting in 8th grade).

-Moving Traditions is committed to guiding pre-teen and teenage girls and boys on the difficult journey to becoming resilient, responsible young women and men in the Jewish community and the wider world.
+Moving Traditions is committed to guiding Jewish youth on the difficult journey to becoming resilient, responsible young adults in the Jewish community and the wider world.